fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 27-06-20 NEW VERSION V 0.1.3 UPDATES & Fixes
 - Translated error messages to English as per Prof. Brian D. Ripley suggestion
 - Updated to use timetk v 2.0 new parameters

+## 30-06-20 Resubmission
+"Please single quote software names such as 'forecast' in the Description field and note that 'forecast' is a package rather than a library."
+Fixed as per Uwe Ligges request.